We may earn money or products from the companies mentioned in this post.

-As child, we would spend the holidays at my late grandmother’s house.
+As children, we would spend the holidays at my late grandmother’s house.
 After slaving over meals, she would then clean up after the meals.
 We were often told to go and help.
-While I was resentful, I never heard a complaint out of my grandmother.
+While I was resentful, I never heard a complaint from my grandmother.
 Then after everything was put away and clean, she would sit and we would play Dominos and Go Fish, and then revel in the scrumptious desserts.

 She was a woman who knew how to serve and rest.
 Oh, how I miss her.

 I think of this often, as I tend to be more of a Martha, than a Mary.
 And I don’t mean Martha Stewart.
 But I do tend to focus on the tasks and my to-do lists when sometimes I just need to be.

 I need to be.
 Be still.
 Breathe.
 To be with my children.
 To put down my thoughts and listen to a friend.
 Play just one more game.
 Be present to let the six-year-old attempt to brown the beef.
 Let my four-year-old attempt to crack an egg.

 Tell it again.

 While this is a sentiment as old as time, it seems we need to constantly remind ourselves to rest.
 What does that look like for you?

 It does not have to even mean leaving your house (though I do recommend this at least occasionally).
 Rest could simply mean taking your coffee or tea out on your porch and feeling the briskness of the winter.
 (Or in the case of the south, the sultry heat at end of December, Arggh. ) Rest could even mean closing your eyes in silent prayer with a cartoon in the background.
 Going to your car to listen to your favorite songs or staying in the shower for just a few extra minutes to just be.

 So as the end of a decade closes, what will your next decade look like?
 How will you choose your time to rest and be real?
 As Bekah’s book title suggests, will you “Choose Real?”
 Will you take time to rest and will you take time to be?